 The San Juan de Nieva smelter, operated by Asturiana de Zinc S.A., is 100 per cent. owned by the Group and is located in Asturias on the northern coast of Spain, adjacent to the port of Avilés.
 It is one of the largest and most efficient electrolytic zinc smelters in the world.
 The smelter produces special high grade zinc and a range of casting and galvanising alloys as well as sulphuric acid, copper cements and lead/silver concentrates.

 Nordenham

-The 100 per cent. owned Nordenham electrolytic zinc smelter, designed in 1972 with a production capacity of 150,000 tonnes, is located on the north-west coast of Germany.
+The 100 per cent. owned Nordenham electrolytic zinc smelter, designed in 1972, is located on the north-west coast of Germany.
 The majority of the production is sold locally.

 Northfleet